MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Invoke-MgBetaReactivateDirectoryRecommendation.md

 This action updates the **status** of the recommendation to `active`.
 This method only works when the **status** of the recommendation is `completedByUser`, `dismissed`, or `postponed`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReactivateDirectoryRecommendation](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Invoke-MgReactivateDirectoryRecommendation?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Reactivate (Default)